In this article

-Section 75 of the Consumer Credit Act gives you extra protection for any £100+ purchase (up to £30,000) and can save you thousands if something goes wrong.
+Section 75 of the Consumer Credit Act gives you extra protection for any purchase on a credit card between £100 and £30,000, saving you thousands if something goes wrong.
 Read our guide, and start making the most of the security of your credit card.

 What is Section 75?

 It’s part of the Consumer Credit Act 1974, and gives you legal rights to a refund if anything goes wrong with a purchase made on a credit card.

 Can I make a claim under Section 75?